vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_affinity_group.md

 - Compliance with internal policies.
 - Latency-sensitivity, for workloads that run in an environment with stretched clusters.

-You can address each of these use cases by using DRS VM-host affinity groups.
+You can address each of these use cases by using DRS VM-host affinity rules.

 - [Usage](#usage)
 - [vic-machine Option](#option)